Table of Contents[Hide][Show]

 - 15. Explore the Riverwalk

 - 17. Golf Galore

 - Where to Stay in Jupiter, Florida

 The delightful town of Jupiter, Florida, situated at the northern end of Palm Beach County, is a decidedly family-friendly vacation spot.
 With a less rowdy vibe than Florida beach cities to the south like Fort Lauderdale and Miami’s South Beach, there are plenty of family-friendly fun things to do in Jupiter FL.
 It’s a picture-perfect beachfront destination.

 As the state that gives us all the Disney Parks, Universal Studios, the Kennedy Space Center and miles of white sandy beaches, Florida has long been a favorite family vacation destination.
 But while you may be familiar with Orlando, Jacksonville, St. Augustine, Daytona Beach, Tampa Bay, Fort Lauderdale and Miami, tucked away at the northern end of The Palm Beaches in Palm Beach County exists a charming often-overlooked gem.
-These are 16 of our favorite things to do in Jupiter FL with kids.
+Plan a visit to this South Florida town.
+Here are 17 of our favorite things to do in Jupiter FL with kids.